Ohren

 Purulent, green offensive discharges.

-After a cold: intolerable pain in whole head, esp. ears: boring, tearing, stitching, raring, < left ear, which externally is red, hot and swollen.
+After a cold: intolerable pain in whole head, esp. ears: boring, tearing, stitching, raring, < left ear, externally red, hot and swollen.
 Pain may cause fainting.

 RestLESS/sleepLESS.